Advanced Technology and Precision Dentistry

 Many dentists use air-driven “hand-pieces” (the dental term for “drills”).
 While acceptable for many procedures, these “whiney sounding” air-powered hand pieces all have a degree of non-concentricity; they do not rotate perfectly smoothly.

-For the most precise aspects of restorative procedures, we use electric and laser hand-pieces.
+We use electric and laser hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration ( crown , veneer , or filling ).
 This will bring more comfort to you as well.
-With a more precise tool, there is less vibration and less noise.
+With a more precise tool, there is less vibration, less noise and less trauma to the tooth and post-operative sensitivity.